NikolaT24/Geometry/README.md

 ## 📝 What is this cheat sheet?

-- A sheet that, if read, is going to save you from failing the subject
+- A sheet that can genuinely save you from failing the course
-- It guarantees you a grade of no less than 5
+- Designed to secure you a grade of at least 5

 ---